The Best Time to Do 14 Common Healthy Habits

 People who are on medication for high blood pressure have better controlled blood pressure and a lower risk of death or illness caused by heart or blood vessel problems when they take all of their meds at bedtime rather than in the morning or spread out throughout the day, according to a study published in the European Heart Journal.
 Learn more about the best time of day to take daily medications.

 Get an extra hour of sleep next time you set the clock ahead

-Nothing says spring is coming like the hour of sunlight you gain when daylight saving time begins—but your heart might pay for that pleasure.
-Swedish researchers have seen a 5 percent jump in heart attacks during the first week of daylight saving time, probably because of the loss of sleep and the disruption of bodily cycles.
+Nothing says spring is coming like the hour of sunlight you gain when daylight saving time begins—but your heart might pay for that pleasure, according to a study published in the Journal of the American College of Cardiology.
+Researchers found a 34 percent increase in heart attacks during the first week of daylight saving time, probably because of the loss of sleep and the disruption of bodily cycles.
 Next year, it may be beneficial to get to bed earlier on the night you switch your clock.
-Find out the things sleep doctors never do during daylight savings.
+(Find out the things sleep doctors never do during daylight savings.)

 Get tested for asthma in the morning

-Airways naturally become more constricted and inflamed in the dead of night (between 2 and 5 a.m.), so asthma attacks are most likely to strike then.
-“If you go to your doctor first thing in the morning, you’re likely to have a diagnostic test that’s most representative of your condition when it’s at its worst,” says Michael Smolensky, PhD, a professor of biomedical engineering at the University of Texas at Austin.
+Airways naturally become more constricted and inflamed in the dead of night (between 2 and 5 a.m.), so asthma attacks are most likely to strike then, says Michael Smolensky, PhD, a professor of biomedical engineering at the University of Texas at Austin.
+“If you go to your doctor first thing in the morning, you’re likely to have a diagnostic test that’s most representative of your condition when it’s at its worst,” he says.
 (Your doctor may also ask you to use a peak flow meter at home so you can test yourself at your wheeziest.)
 Because women are most prone to severe asthma flare-ups on the days before their period, that’s also a good time to monitor symptoms and keep meds handy.
-Here are some more things healthy people do before 10 a.m.
+(Here are some more things healthy people do before 10 a.m.)